Westminster Hall and Burying Ground: Edgar Allan Poe

-Because of his subsequent growing literary fame as the 19th Century progressed following his death, a resolution was offered by Prof. John Basil, Jr., principal of the Number 8 Grammar School, and was adopted appointing a committee of five — Professors Basil, Thomas D. Baird and J.J.G.
-Webster (of the Central High School of Baltimore, later renamed in 1866 as the Baltimore City College), along with Misses Veeder and Wise – "to devise some means best adapted in their judgment to perpetuate the memory of one who has contributed so largely to American literature" and a subscription was taken up in October 1865 by several leaders and members of the Public School Teachers Association.
-Numerous activities to raise further funds were held for some time by the pupils and the teachers of the Baltimore City Public Schools, including various entertainments by the young ladies of the Western and Eastern Female High Schools, under the direction of Miss S. A. Rice.
-By March 1871 the "Poe Memorial Fund" amounted to about $587.00.
+Poe has two memorials in the Burying Ground.
+His first burial spot, near the back of today's Westminster Hall, is still marked by a headstone with an engraved raven.
+It stands in the family plot, no. 27, where his grandfather General David Poe, Sr. and his brother Henry Leonard Poe were also buried.
+A few years later, thanks to Poe's growing literary fame since his death, a resolution was offered by John Basil, Jr., principal of the Number 8 Grammar School, and was adopted appointing a committee of five: Basil himself, Thomas D. Baird, and J.J.G.
+Webster of the Central High School of Baltimore, later renamed in 1866 as the Baltimore City College, along with Misses Veeder and Wise – "to devise some means best adapted in their judgment to perpetuate the memory of one who has contributed so largely to American literature".
+A subscription was taken up in October 1865 by several leaders and members of the Public School Teachers Association called "Pennies for Poe", to raise money for a better memorial.
+Numerous activities to raise funds were held by the pupils and the teachers of the Baltimore City Public Schools, including various entertainments by the young ladies of the Western and Eastern High Schools, under the direction of Miss S. A. Rice.
+By March 1871, the "Poe Memorial Fund" amounted to about $587.00.
 Then a new committee of Profs.
-Elliott (City College), Kerr and Hamilton and Misses Rice and Baer, professors of English and Literature at the Western-Eastern High Schools, was appointed and by April 1872, resolved to apply the monies so collected to erection of a monument over Poe's grave.
-By September 1874, with the estate of the late Principal Thomas Baird of the City College being donated consisting of $627.55, the architect of the new Baltimore City Hall on Holliday Street, Mr. George A. Frederick, was requested to design a suitable stone monument, which later ran over the expected cost, however the balance was made up by a generous donation from a Philadelphian, Mr. George W. Childs, of $650.00.
-The monument was then carved by stonemason Hugh Sisson, the "Marble King of Baltimore".
+Elliott (City College), Kerr and Hamilton and Misses Rice and Baer, professors of English and Literature at the Western-Eastern High Schools, was appointed.
+By April 1872, they had resolved to apply the money collected to erecting a monument over Poe's grave.
+By September 1874, with the estate of the late Principal Thomas Baird of the City College being donated, consisting of $627.55, the architect of the new Baltimore City Hall on Holliday Street, George A. Frederick, was requested to design a suitable stone monument, which later ran over the expected cost, however the balance was made up by a generous donation from a Philadelphian, Mr. George W. Childs, of $650.00.
+The monument was then carved by the stonemason Hugh Sisson, the "Marble King of Baltimore".
 Poe's body was exhumed and moved to the new more prominent northwestern site near the cemetery entrance gate at the corner of North Greene and West Fayette Streets.
-The monument was dedicated November 17, 1875 in the presence of a large concourse of spectators with addresses by Profs.
-William Elliott, Jr., H.E.
-Shepherd, and the locally famous civic activist, author-artist and orator John H. B. Latrobe, and representatives of several other public schools, colleges and institutions.
+The monument was dedicated on November 17, 1875 in the presence of a large crowd of spectators, with addresses by Professors William Elliott, Jr., H. E. Shepherd, and the author-artist and orator John H. B. Latrobe, and representatives of several other public schools, colleges and institutions.

 The design of the monument consists of a pedestal (or die block) with an ornamental cap wholly of marble, resting on two marble slabs, and a granite base.
-The front of the die block bears a medallion portrait of the author-poet by the sculptor Volck, while on the western side appear the lines of inscription: "Edgar Allan Poe: born Jan.
+The front of the die block bears a medallion portrait of Poe by the sculptor Volck, while on the western side appear the lines of inscription: "Edgar Allan Poe: born Jan.
 20, 1809; died Oct.
 7, 1849."